julienduchesne/challenges/README.md

 Language: Go

+Exposes, through a simple HTTP API, the solutions for Advent of Code 2019

+### Advent of Code 2018 Module

+Language: Bash

-Exposes, through a simple HTTP API, the solutions for Advent of Code 2020
+Exposes, through a simple (and frankly bad) HTTP API, the solutions for Advent of Code 2018

 ### Frontend